network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 2. The Internet is marked by the deployment of countless middleboxes like transparent TCP proxies or traffic prioritization for certain types of traffic.
-The RPM Test must take into account their effect on TCP-handshake {{RFC0793}}, TLS-handshake, and request/response.
+The Responsiveness Test must take into account their effect on TCP-handshake {{RFC0793}}, TLS-handshake, and request/response.

 3. The test result should be expressed in an intuitive, nontechnical form.